The Soldier's Details

-John’s Service No. was 157766 (a high number because the fledgling Air Force was a that time part of the Army).
+John’s Service No. was 157766 (a high number because the fledgling Air Force was at that time part of British Army).

 He is also the last man listed on 2/4th Machine Gun Battalion’s Honour Roll.

-John was selected in Singapore to work on the Burma-Thai Railway with ‘D’ Force S Battalion.
-This party included a very large number of 2/4th men, they travelled in crowded small rail trucks from Singapore to Thailand.
+John was selected in Singapore to work on the Burma-Thai Railway with ‘D’ Force S Battalion This party included a very large number of 2/4th men, they travelled in crowded small rail trucks from Singapore to Thailand for 4 days.

 Their first major work site was part of Hellfire Pass – Konyu II having previously worked about 4-6 weeks at Tarsau – clearing the land in preparation for the rail link.

-It was here the men worked long hours with minimal food, no medicines, without shoes wearing mostly ‘Jap Happys’.
-Cholera was reported at Konyu II and there were deaths.
+Cholera was reported at Konyu II followed by deaths.
 Their doctor was Phill Millard, whom the men thought very highly of.

 As there are no records, we cannot be certain about where John Young went after Konyu II – as the men went to different camps within the area.
 These included Hintok and Kinsaiyok.

-We believe he was evacuated sick to Chungkai Hospital Camp (after the completion of the railway).
-He obviously recovered, sent with work parties elsewhere.
+Jock was evacuated sick to Chungkai Hospital Camp from Hellfire Pass Cutting.
+He obviously recovered, was sent with work parties elsewhere in Thailand.
 Once again there are no records.

 - Selarang Barracks Changi - Singapore